+This information sheet is intended to assist people who want to access their own medical records which may be held by a Queensland public hospital or other public health care facility.
 It does not apply to medical records held by a privately operated healthcare professional or facility (such as your local medical centre, dentist, or a private hospital).

 What is a Hospital and Health Service?

-Each Hospital and Health Service is comprised of numerous hospitals, clinics and other facilities.
-For example, the Royal Brisbane and Women’s Hospital is now part of the Metro North Hospital and Health Service which also includes the Prince Charles Hospital, Caboolture Hospital and the Toowong Community Health Centre (amongst others).
+Each HHS is made up of numerous hospitals, clinics and other facilities.
+For example, the Royal Brisbane and Women’s Hospital is part of the Metro North Hospital and Health Service which also includes the Prince Charles Hospital, Caboolture Hospital and the Toowong Community Health Centre (amongst others).

-A list of the facilities that form part of each Hospital and Health Service can be found on the Queensland Health website.
+A list of the facilities that form part of each HHS can be found on the Queensland Health website.

 How can I seek access to my medical records?

-If you are unable to access your records through administrative access, you can make an access application to the Hospital and Health Service under the Information Privacy Act 2009 (Qld)(IP Act) or the Right to Information Act 2009 (Qld) (RTI Act).
+If you are unable to access your records through administrative access, you can make an access application to the HHS under the Information Privacy Act 2009 (Qld)(IP Act) or the Right to Information Act 2009 (Qld) (RTI Act).